mocks-server/website/docs/integrations-cypress.md

 });
 ```

-### Start the application with the real api and Cypress
+### Start the application with the real API and Cypress

-Based on the previous example, now we can add a command to start the application configured to make requests to the real api and run Cypress at a time:
+Based on the previous example, now we can add a command to start the application configured to make requests to the real API and run Cypress at a time:

 ```json
 {